markgacoka/TSP_Optimization/README.md

 - **[MIT license](http://opensource.org/licenses/mit-license.php)**

 ## Further thoughts, comments and updates
+- The algorithm uses Nearest Neighbors, 3-opt local search and 2-opt swap to escape the local optimum.
 - I tried to compress this code to be as short as possible and comment on it for further clarification.
 You can support this repository by giving it a star.